pnt1234/CSE801A/Spring2025/syllabus.md

 -	Laptop or desktop computer with capabilities to write and execute python programs.

 ### Course Delivery:
-This course will be delivered through online (synchronous) instruction.
+This course will be delivered in person.
 You will need your MSU NetID to login to the course content on the D2L homepage (http://d2l.msu.edu).
 In D2L, you will access the course materials, quizzes, assignments, and additional resources.
 Zoom links for online lecture and office hours are also posted on D2L.
 [Piazza](https://piazza.com/msu/spring2025/cse801a) will be used as the discussion forum for students to ask questions.

 ### D2L Technical Assistance
 If you need technical assistance at any time during the course or to report a problem you can: